athiwatp/datagrep/README.md

 # <a href="http://datagrep.com">datagrep</a>

-A JavaScript Machine Learning Library
+A JavaScript Artificial Intelligence & Machine Learning Library

 &#x26A1;&#x26A1; WORK IN PROGRESS &#x26A1;&#x26A1;